 At last, the Normans land in Pevensey on the morning of the 28th September.

-William had been waiting since August for the weathercock to point in the right direction, as they waited in St Valéry, even parading the relics of the saint whose name endowed the town, so that God may send them favourable winds with which to cross the Channel to England.
-They had embarked the day before, and needed the high tide in the afternoon to allow the boats to be brought to shore so that the horses could mount the ramps into the vessels (Gravett 2000).
+William had been waiting in St Valery since August for the weathercock to point in the right direction, even parading the relics of the saint whose name endowed the town, so that God may send them favourable winds with which to cross the Channel to England.
+They had embarked on the 27th, and needed the high tide in the afternoon to allow the boats to be brought to shore so that the horses could mount the ramps into the vessels (Gravett 2000).
 According to Poitiers, William and his fleet of Normans, French and Bretons, left before sunset, which probably meant around 5pm.

-The amount of men, ships and horses that William brought with him have been questioned.
+The amount of men, ships and horses that William brought with him have been questioned by many.
 Modern historians believe it is somewhere in the region of 7000-12000 men, a portion of those being cavalry, archers, crossbowmen, foot soldiers and mounted archers.
 I’m sure there would have been noncombatants too, such as engineers, grooms, servants etc. Contemporary sources say William brought 725 ships and anywhere near 14,000 -150,000 men but it seems that these are gross over-estimates.
-He probably had something like the first figures suggested by modern historians, given the population for the time and the amount of professional fighting men.
+He probably had something like the first figures, suggested by modern historians, given the population for the time and the amount of professional fighting men.
 Besides, Harold’s men were reported to have been well matched in numbers, so if there were 150,000 men, I doubt if it would have taken a few minutes for the Normans to overwhelm the English, let alone a whole day.
+More like seconds.

 It is not known why William chose Pevensey to land, some have stated that they believe he was heading for Hastings and ended up steering off course.
 Pevensey does seem like a good choice, as the coastal line was much different in 1066, allowing a fleet of soldiers, plus horses, weapons, supplies, equipment etc to beach up in a lagoon where they could keep their ships safe and fortify the old Roman fortress.
 Sometime during the day, as we see on the Bayeux Tapestry, they unload the boats From there William wanted to move on to Hastings.
 He most likely left men guarding the boats, whilst the bulk of his army marched to Hastings via inland around the lagoon, harrying the villages en route across Sussex and down toward Hastings a few miles below Caldbeck Hill.
 Perhaps he moves some of the fleet to Hastings by sea, so that he can get there quickly to impose his castle on the burgh.
 Whichever way they went, the Normans are in Hastings by September the 29th having fortified and garrisoned Pevensey in one day, doing the same in Hastings by the next.
 They talk about the speed with which Harold moved his army up to York and then back down again, but what the Norman’s managed in just a few days was pretty awe inspiring.